 General Education Course Requirements

-The general education courses, which address requirements for Illinois certification, may have been met within the candidate's undergraduate studies.
+The general education courses, which address requirements for Illinois licensure, may have been met within the candidate's undergraduate studies.
 A review of the candidate's transcript(s) will indicate if any general education deficiencies exist.
-Candidates may choose to take the CLEP exam to resolve deficiencies in the areas of fine arts, history or American government, health and nutrition.
-Deficiencies in the areas of literature, math, and science must be resolved through coursework.
+Candidates may choose to take the CLEP exam to resolve deficiencies in the areas of fine arts, history or American government and health and nutrition.
+Deficiencies in the areas of literature, math and science must be resolved through coursework.

-Graduate students seeking an early childhood certificate (Type 04) are required to have one course in each of the following areas:
+Graduate students seeking professional educator license endorsed for early childhood education are required to have one course in each of the following areas:

 - writing or composition